Remote Work At Melewi

 If we need to communicate with someone outside that 4-hour overlap and they happen to be offline, we simply leave them a message on Slack.

 Everyone in the team understands how important it is to get back to their teammates so people respond as quickly as they can.

 We try to set a regular team meet up once or twice a year.
-So far, in 2016, the entire team have met up twice.
-Once in Japan (Hokkaido, Kyoto, Tokyo) and once in Manila, Philippines where we held a workshop event for the very first time.
+So far, in 2016, the entire team has met up four times.
+Once in Bali, another in Singapore, and last year it was Japan (Hokkaido, Kyoto) and Manila, Philippines where we held our own workshop event for the very first time.

 Open communication, honest & constructive feedback and open mindedness + accountability